MaxPleaner/bandcamp_labels/README.md

 visit `http://localhost:8000` in your browser.
 6. Create a new github repo and point your origin to it.
 Then run the `push_dist_to_gh_pages` script and voila, you have a public website.

+### Other notes

+This repo is already seeded with the contents of the site as visible [here](http://maxpleaner.github.io/bandcamp_labels).
+So there are 1k+ markdown files in `source/markdown`, each representing a single level. `dist/index.html` contains a contatenated index of all these.

+To seed this many listings, I started with my favorite genres then went through the 1000 most popular words in the english language.
+`rake seed_most_common_words` does this.

+To seed even more listings, it's possible to run `rake seed_random` which queries random words from the dictionary on a loop.

 ### Development / Goals